TomDillane/bulls_rugby_club/README.md

 + I want to be able to remove games from the schedule
 + I want to grow the club membership
 + I want to keep up to date on team memebership

+#### Site Owner

++ I want to attract and retain players and supporters
++ I want a site where users can get information on the club teams
++ I want players to be able to register for a team
++ I want players to be able to opt in for availability for games
++ I want the team manager to be able to see player availability
++ I want the team manager to be able to set the game schedule
++ I want the team manager to be able to update results and remove games

 ## UX